- For Individuals

 You’ll learn about a framework to keep your own foundation of core values intact so you don't get consumed by the reactions of others.
 Hands-on exercises teach you how to maintain perspective, allowing you to continue to act as a leader and not become engulfed in the chaos around you.

 The program features guest speakers who will talk about crises they have managed within their organization or industry.
 Speaker sessions will be hands-on and interactive with open discussions around the guest speaker’s experiences.
-Previous guest speakers included:
+Upcoming guest speakers include:

 President and Owner at Latitude 35